On pattern-avoiding permutons: Discussion and further questions

-Suppose that $\Gamma$ is an $A$-free permuton.
+Consider an $A$-free permuton $\Gamma$.
 We can use $\Gamma$ to generate many different $A$-free permutations of order $n$.
-A general treatise of the topic is a subject of ongoing research but let us illustrate this with the $(1234)$-avoiding graphon $\Gamma$ from Figure~\ref{fig:Example}.
-Let us fix points $x_1<\ldots<x_n$ on $[0,1]$, say equispaced.
-Each fiber $\Gamma_{x_i}$ has exactly~2 atoms.
-So, we choose $y_i$ to be one of these~2 atoms.
-In total we have $2^n$ options of generating a geometric configuration.
-It can be shown that most of these choices represent different permutations, that is, we obtain $c_{(1234)}\ge 2$.
+Let us illustrate this with the $(1234)$-avoiding permuton $\Gamma$ from Figure~\ref{fig:Example}.
+Fix the numbers $x_1<\ldots<x_n$ to be equidistant in $[0,1]$.
+Each fiber $\Gamma_{x_i}$ has exactly two atoms.
+So, we choose $y_i$ to be one of these two atoms.
+We have $2^n$ options in total of generating a geometric configuration.
+It can be shown that most of these choices represent different permutations, hence we obtain $c_{(1234)}\ge 2$.